-To explain the vocal technique we use in lessons, it is important to understand that the voice is an instrument like any other.
+Let’s start with the basics.
+Firstly, it is important to understand that the voice is an instrument like any other.
 The voice is also an instrument that everyone has, and that anyone can learn to use.
-The challenge lies in mastering the voice so that it does what you want on demand, and to do this you need a technique that understands how the voice works, and how to train your voice in such a technique so as to always get the best from your voice.
+The challenge lies in mastering the voice so that it does exactly what you want it do, on demand, without fail.
+This means we need a technique that understands how the voice works and always delivers the best from your voice.

 Who uses this technique?

-While I would love to say I invented/discovered this technique, the truth is that I am privileged enough to stand on the shoulders of giants.
-The Bel Canto approach to singing – used over centuries by great Italian singing masters – was revitalised and rediscovered in the mid-20th Century by Seth Riggs.
-He has had a hand in generating some of the greatest voices in the last 60 years, such as Michael Jackson, Stevie Wonder, Ray Charles, and the like.
-While many of these singers had fantastic voices to start with, Seth expanded their ability AND fixed many issues for them even despite their immense ability.
+I have been privileged enough to stand on the shoulders of giants in developing the approach I use in lessons.
+The Bel Canto approach to singing – used over centuries by great Italian singing masters – was revitalised and rediscovered in the mid-20th Century by the great vocal pedagogue, Seth Riggs.
+He has had a hand in generating some of the greatest voices in the last 60 years.
+This includes singers such as Michael Jackson, Stevie Wonder, Ray Charles, etc, just to name a few.

 What does the technique involve?

 Going back to our first point, if the voice is an instrument like any other, we need to build it as such.
 This means we need to join up every area of the voice to be seamless and smoothly connected, much like any other instrument.
 This means we can move throughout the full range of our voice easily with no breaks, jumps, flips or troublesome areas that we worry about.